HewlettPackard/swarm-learning/docs/setup.md

 #### 2. Installing Swarm License

 ##### - Download the License:
-If you don’t have Swarm License downloaded already, then get the License file as described LINK.
+If you don’t have Swarm License downloaded already, then get the License file as described above.

 ##### - Install License: